docmd-io/docs/docs/advanced/node-api.md

 ---
-title: "Programmatic API"
+title: "Programmatic Node API"
-description: "Programmatic API for building docmd sites from your own scripts."
+description: "Integrate docmd's build engine directly into your custom Node.js scripts and automation pipelines."
 ---

-You can use `docmd` programmatically inside your own Node.js scripts or task runners (Gulp, Grunt, custom CI).
+# Programmatic Node API

+For advanced workflows, you can import and use the `docmd` build engine directly within your own Node.js scripts.
+This is ideal for custom CI/CD pipelines, automated documentation generation from source code, or wrapping `docmd` in another tool.

 ## Installation